bondy-io/bondy/apps/bondy_db/doc_extras/architecture/00_overview.md

 > Audience: anyone who wants the mental model before reading any code.
 > Time to read: ~10 min.

-You can think of `bondy_mst` as three cooperating libraries hiding behind a tidy facade.
-They have crisp jobs and crisper interfaces:
+Bondy's storage is three cooperating packages behind a small facade.
+Each has a distinct job and a narrow interface:

 - **`bondy_oplog`** is the **write side**.
 It appends events durably, ships them to peers, and recovers them after a crash.